Skip to main content

 2026 forecast: increased hail activity across Central Texas

-Weather data + forensic inspections = airtight claims
+Weather data + forensic inspections = clearer documentation

 Hive continues investing in industry-leading knowledge